This post contains affiliate links. Upon purchase, we earn a small commission that keeps this site up and running. See our Disclosure.

 Click Here to see Roku’s hundreds of FREE channels!!
 You’ll also have access to their Channel Store where you can purchase HBO, Spotify, and many others.

 Another option is to make a one-time purchase on an indoor long-range TV antenna for basic high definition channels.
-Click Here to find the best models on Amazon starting at only $30.
+Click Here to find the best models on Amazon for a really affordable price.

 Other Spending Cuts